Tips to Proclaim July as Park and Recreation Month in Your Community

 3. Create the proclamation.

-Start with the template provided at www.nrpa.org/july and include as much local information as possible.
+Start with the template proclamation and include as much local information as possible.
 Make the case for the important role parks and recreation plays in your community.
+You can find more proclamation materials on the Toolkit page.

 4. Start now!